 Unlike our other daily spaces such as trains and buses, our workplace or classroom, or the local shopping centre, the Human Library offers an organised space with a set of simple rules that make it possible for people to ask anything they want without it being considered rude or offensive and to learn about other people and their lives in open, frank and respectful interactions.
 This helps people appreciate that to be human means to share things in common while also being different.

-Perth Human Library will be at:
+Perth Human Library

 All Human Library events are organised by the Perth Human Library.